ev3dev/ev3dev.github.io/docs/getting-started.md

 choices here; choose the connection option that best suits you and your available hardware.

-{% include icon.html type="info" %}
-For Raspberry Pi with no display, you must use the wired Ethernet port to connect for the first time.
-You can set up additional connections using the `connmanctl` command.
-{: class="alert alert-info"}

 <a class="btn btn-md btn-primary" href="/docs/networking" target="_blank"><span class="glyphicon glyphicon-globe"></span> Check out the available networking options</a>

 {% include end-section.html %}